 The Whore- Madonna dichotomy was quite clear, in theory.
 But to what extent can a non sex worker really identify with a sex worker?
 The Red Thread persisted in the idea that The Pink Thread was a group of outsiders.
 This unease was translated by the Red Thread in a brilliant and disarming joke.

-In order to put the intensity of the solidarity of Pink Thread women to the test Margot Alvarez the then managing director of The Red Thread in 1989 organized an April Fools‘ Day hoax.
+In order to put the intensity of the solidarity of Pink Thread women to the test Margot Alvarez the then managing director of The Red Thread in 1989, organized an April Fools‘ Day hoax.
 The Pink Thread women received a letter on their doormat saying that The Red Thread had financial problems.
-For this reason the Red Thread had hired a few windows where the Pink Thread could work a days for the benefit of The Red Thread.
+For this reason the Red Thread had hired a few windows where the Pink Thread could work a days to benefit The Red Thread.
 Two women fell for it and told the Red Thread they would do it.
 Then they were told that it was an April Fools’ Day prank.

 Activities of the Red Thread